Ergodic Hysteresis of the Kerr black hole spectrum

 Expanding on these developments, Ref.~\cite{ht2n-vvvh} analyzed EPs (and avoided crossings) in the Kerr and Kerr–de Sitter spectrum.
 It was shown that, while mode amplitudes can be resonantly enhanced near EPs, modes undergoing avoided crossings interfere destructively, preserving the stability of the ringdown signal.
 Ref.~\cite{hfv8-n444} conducted a numerical study of resonances between the fundamental mode and the first overtone in a simplified model, providing further evidence of EP behavior and demonstrating that QNM frequencies cannot be accurately constrained without accounting for resonance effects.
 Ref.~\cite{f8m8-vr4l}, working with a novel method to determine QNMs of Type-D black holes, confirmed the existence of an EP between the $n=0$ and $n=1$ modes for massive perturbations of Kerr black holes, corroborating previous findings.
 Ref.~\cite{PhysRevD.111.124002}, on the other hand, used a two-level effective Hamiltonian to demonstrate that crossings in the real parts of QNM frequencies coincide with avoided crossings in the imaginary parts, with resonant effects strongest near an EP.

-In this Letter, we investigate the structure of EPs in the QNM spectrum of massive scalar perturbations around Kerr black holes.
-We find an infinite sequence of EPs associated with $(\ell,m)=(1,1)$ and $(2,2)$ modes.
-In particular, the geometric phases that arise around each EP enable an adiabatic mixing of the entire spectrum of overtones under closed variations of the system parameters.
-We also examine the role of EPs in mediating the transition between DMs and ZDMs.
-By carefully tracking the relevant QNM branches as the parameters are varied, we trace the origin of the EPs, and their associated geometric phases, to a single DM that enters the extremal spectrum for sufficiently large values of the scalar field mass $\mu$.
-Finally, we propose a simple technique to count the number of EPs in a given black hole system without the need to explicitly identify the underlying degeneracies.
+In this Letter, we reveal a global structure of EPs in the QNM spectrum of massive scalar perturbations around Kerr black holes.
+We show that the $(\ell,m)=(1,1)$ and $(2,2)$ sectors exhibit an infinite cascade of EPs, providing a concrete physical realization of such a structure.
+The geometric phases associated with these EPs induce a global mixing of the overtone spectrum: under suitable closed adiabatic variations of the system parameters, any QNM state can be mapped to any other.
+By carefully tracking the relevant QNM branches as the parameters are varied, we trace the origin of the entire EP sequence, and its associated geometric phases, to a single DM that enters the extremal spectrum for sufficiently large scalar field mass $\mu$.
+More broadly, the existence of this infinite EP cascade uncovers a previously unexplored mechanism for manipulating the QNM spectrum during black hole ringdown through suitable evolution in parameter space.

 Throughout this work we adopt natural units ($G = c = \hbar = 1$).

 \textbf{\textit{QNM problem via the Isomonodromic method --}} Recent developments in the theory of the differential equations governing quasinormal modes have emphasized the key role of the global analytic structure of the solutions.
 This structure is best framed in terms of the monodromy parameters, which, for second order differential operators with algebraic potentials, can be related to quantum periods of the Seiberg-Witten curve used in certain four-dimensional supersymmetric field theories~\cite{Aminov:2020yma,Bonelli:2021uvf,Consoli:2022eey}.
 This relation led to connection formulas for the Heun equation and its confluent limits \cite{Bonelli:2022ten,Lisovyy:2022flm}, as well as explicit series solutions for the Jimbo-Miwa-Ueno tau function of isomonodromic deformations ~\cite{ablowitz2006solitons,its2006isomonodromic,Jimbo:1981aa,Jimbo:1981ab,Jimbo:1981ac,Gamayun:2013auu}.
 The latter has enabled efficient numerical computation of QNMs in a variety of black holes~\cite{Novaes:2014lha,CarneirodaCunha:2015hzd,Novaes:2018fry,CarneirodaCunha:2019tia,Amado:2020zsr,daCunha:2021jkm,Cavalcante:2021scq,Amado:2021erf,daCunha:2022ewy,cavalcante2023isomonodromy}.